 Edward and Robert the Bruce began negotiations for a peaceful settlement of their differences.
 There were difficulties because Robert claimed the title of King of Scotland but Edward initially refused this because he had inherited the title from his father Edward I. The execution of the Earl of Carlisle had led to the start of negotiations.
 Carlisle had approached Robert with the intention of preparing the ground for peace talks but had not informed the king of his intentions.
 His actions were discovered and the king assumed his actions were treasonable.
 Carlisle was executed as a traitor.

 The birth of David (II), the future king of Scotland to Robert I and Elizabeth de Burgh.

-Robert I (the Bruce) of Scotland died and was followed by David (II).
+King Robert the first of Scotland died and was followed by David the second.
 David was only 5 years old and so Edward Balliol claimed his right to the throne being the son of John who was king of Scotland from 1292 to 1296.